ugol/pomodoro/README.txt

 --------------

 You will need to install IB plugins for ShortcutRecorder (included in the src) and for BGHudAppkit (src included in externalFw/, must be compiled separately).
+Beware that the Shortcutrecorder ibplugin doesn't work if clicked (it shows a missing resource panel).
+You just need to build with the right target and then include the framework: the ibplugin will automagically appear in IB.

 If you want to use twitter integration, you must have a consumerKey and a secretKey for oAuth/xAuth authentication.
-You must obtain the secrets from twitter site and then write src/TwitterSecrets.h with two simple #defines
+You must obtain the secrets from twitter site and then add them in src/TwitterSecrets.h

-#define _consumerkey @""
+#define _consumerkey @"your key"
-#define _secretkey @""
+#define _secretkey @"your other key"

 If you want to compile the code and are not intersted to Twitter, just define two fake variables somewhere and don't activate the twitter integration.